How to recognise scam mail and what to do...

 What to do

-If you have received scam mail or would like further help and advice, take a look at Action Fraud's step-by-step guide.
+Also if you have received scam mail or would like further help and advice on this matter, please take a look at Action Fraud's step-by-step guide.